 Revu provides a mechanism for reducing the size of some PDFs to make them more palatable for email or a Document Management System.
 This tool works by compressing bitmap images and removing non-visible document data.
 It does not affect vector content.
 Be aware that performing this action on a page containing flattened markups will prevent all markups on the page from being unflattened.

-- Go to Document > Process > Reduce File Size.
+Go to Document > Reduce File Size.
 The Reduce File Size dialog box appears.

-- Move the slider bar to the desired setting.
+- To use one of the standard compression presets, select Quality/Compression and move the slider bar to the desired setting.
 The leftmost setting has the highest image quality with the lowest amount of compression while the rightmost setting applies the highest amount of compression resulting in the greatest size reduction, though possibly at the expense of image quality.

 Reduction settings are divided among three tabs at the top of the dialog box.
 Before beginning, however, consult the color-coded bar chart at the bottom of the dialog box.
 It shows a breakdown of the PDF’s file size and can indicate where the most dramatic file reductions can be realized.
 This is also where the values for the original File Size, the Estimated reduced file size and the percentage by which the document will be reduced are shown.
 These values update as settings are changed; use them to determine whether the selected configuration meets the file reduction needs.